 Aviation Capital Group LLC, a Delaware limited liability company (ACG LLC), together with its subsidiaries (collectively ACG, we, us, or our) is a full service aircraft asset manager.
 Our business consists primarily of the acquisition, leasing, and disposition of commercial jet aircraft and our principal activity is to invest in and lease commercial jet aircraft pursuant to operating leases.
+In addition to our leasing activities, we sell aircraft from our portfolio to third parties, including other leasing companies, financial services companies, airlines and other investors.
 We also provide certain aircraft asset management services and aircraft financing solutions (AFS) for third parties.
 Our lessee customers are primarily commercial airlines operating across the globe.